Indefinite Backpack Travel

 • Aer Slim Pack.
 In 2020 I made a custom 10L bag, but it wasn’t very durable so for the moment I’m back to tech bags (MYOG bag v2 coming soon).
 At 9L this bag has the perfect storage capacity for all my stuff minus hiking gear, and falls well within the ‘personal item’ size requirements of even the most strict budget airline.
 I permanently keep an Airtag inside and attached some Nite Ize S-biners to the zipper pulls to lock the bag from casual theft.

 • Rains Pencil Case.
 This is the closest thing I have found to the perfect dopp kit.
 I use it primarily for toiletries, but also for storing first aid and random small things.
 It’s the perfect size as long as I only buy the “travel size” version of things, which I do anyways.
+Seems to be permanently out of stock now as Rains updated their product lineup to lower-quality versions that more prominently display their logo.

 Tech